 BBQ Lentil and Sweet Potato Burgers

-Summer is so close I can almost taste it!
+Summer is so close I can almost taste it.
 Barbecue, cold watermelon, fresh strawberry pie… Mmm, mmm.

+We even had farm fresh zucchini at our dinner on Saturday.
+Apparently the warm winter made for an early harvest this year.
 I have plans to share more on that whole experience soon but I wanted to make sure to get the recipe for these lip smackin’ burgers up in time for any barbecues this weekend.

 Y’all know I’m totally that girl who brings veggie burgers and sprouted whole grain buns to a barbecue.
 There’s no shame in my game!
 Especially when they taste as good as these do.

 Sweet potato and lentils with smoky maple barbecue sauce is what cookout dreams are made of, my friends.

 I even had a few of my very non-vegetarian coworkers ask me what I was eating as the scent wafted through the break room earlier this week.
 I think it went something like, “that smells hecka good!”.
 It’s funny, I had never heard anyone say hella or hecka until I moved to California but it seems to be a thing here.

 Anyways, these tasty burgs are based off my favorite classic lentil burger with just a few modifications.
 Because the sweet potato sort of acts as a binder, I reduced the egg count to just one (or one flax egg for a vegan version) and added smoky maple barbecue sauce in place of the tomato paste and Worcestershire.
 I did keep the sunflower seeds and walnuts for an extra boost of protein and texture but if you prefer to make them nut-free you can always leave out the walnuts and substitute extra sunflower seeds.